Leonard returns, hits game-winner as Clippers beat Hornets – KION546

 AP Sports Writer

-“I don’t think anybody loves playing this game more than me,” Leonard said.
-“It gives me joy when I’m able to play.
-And it was great that I was able to make that shot.”

-Paul George also came back from a strained hamstring to score 19 points along with seven assists, helping the Clippers snap a two-game losing streak.
-Reggie Jackson and Nic Batum each had 13 points, and John Wall added 12 points and 12 assists.
+Paul George also came back from a strained hamstring to score 19 points along with seven assists for the Clippers, who snapped a two-game losing streak.
+Reggie Jackson and Nic Batum each had 13 points, and John Wall added 12 points and 12 assists off the bench.

 Luke Kennard added nine points off the bench in his first game back from an injury as well.

-Charlotte’s Kelly Oubre scored 28 points and P.J.
-Washington added 26 after going 0 for 13 on Saturday night.
+Kelly Oubre had 28 points and P.J.
+Washington bounced back from an 0-for-13 shooting night on Saturday night to add 26 for the Hornets.
 Washington missed a fadeaway jumper as time expired that would have tied the game.

-Getting Leonard, George and Kennard back should provide a huge boost for the Clippers (14-11).
+Getting Leonard, George and Kennard back should provide a huge boost for the Clippers (14-11) moving forward.
 Leonard has been out since Nov.
 21, George since Nov.
 19 and Kennard since Nov.
 15 with a calf strain.

-George said it’s “super important” getting everyone healthy again, and that it felt like the start of a new season.

-“This is really a great opportunity to kind of get back on track,” George said.
-“We were playing well when we were healthy and now we can start building toward the team we were trying to be.”

 The Hornets (7-17) outscored the Clippers 26-8 to start the third quarter behind eight points from Terry Rozier to take an 80-71 lead.